 - Providing ongoing, confidential guidance to three leading international investment advisors regarding risks of antitrust enforcement and potential remedies in connection with multi-billion dollar transactions.

 Ms. Murino is a member of the District of Columbia Bar Association, the American Bar Association (ABA), and the American Health Lawyers Association (AHLA).
-She is active in the ABA’s Section of Antitrust Law, presently serving as chair of the Programs and Teleseminars Committee, where she helps oversee the planning of 8-9 conferences per year related to various antitrust topics.
-She previously served as vice chair of the 2014 Clayton Act at 100 Symposium, the 2013 Fall Forum, the 2013 Merger Retrospective Symposium, and the 2012 Presidential Transition Report Task Force.
-As a member of the AHLA, she frequently leads webinars to educate lawyers on developments at the intersection of healthcare and antitrust law.
+She is active in the ABA’s Section of Antitrust Law, presently serving as an editor of Antitrust Magazine.
+She was previously chair of the Programs and Teleseminars Committee, where she helped oversee the planning of 8-9 conferences per year related to various antitrust topics.
+She served as vice chair of the 2014 Clayton Act at 100 Symposium, the 2013 Fall Forum, the 2013 Merger Retrospective Symposium, and the 2012 Presidential Transition Report Task Force.
+As a member of the AHLA, she has led webinars to educate lawyers on developments at the intersection of healthcare and antitrust law.